 Remove core of peppers then cut into large flat pieces.
 Arrange pepper pieces, skin-side up, on a baking sheet.
 Broil 5 to 10 minutes until the peppers skin has charred.

 Add peppers to a resealable plastic bag, seal then wait 10 to 15 minutes until cool enough to handle.
 Or, add peppers to a bowl then cover with plastic wrap and wait 10 to 15 minutes.
 Gently peel away the charred pepper skin and discard.
-Reserve 1 to 2 pieces to use as a garnish when serving then roughly chop the rest.
+Reserve 1 to 2 pieces of the peeled roasted pepper pieces to use as a garnish when serving then roughly chop the rest.

 In the bowl of a food processor, combine the tahini and lemon juice and process for 1 minute, scrape the sides and bottom of the bowl then process for 30 seconds more.
 This extra time helps “whip” or “cream” the tahini, making the hummus smooth and creamy.